Creating an SSH-MFA Rule

 - Selecting Add New Rule from the drop-down menu opens the following screen.

-- Clicking the DATE/TIME Restrict checkbox expands the screen fully.
+- Clicking the DATE/TIME Restrict checkbox expands the screen.

 - The chart below this image guides you through filling in the required information for a new policy rule.